 This chapter enhances the stationary CoMP system modeled in Chapter 3 by analyzing the time-varying aspects of the performance metrics.
-Small scale fading effects are simulated for each radio link between the users and the members of the CoMP measurement set, $N{meas}$ .
+Small scale fading effects are simulated for each radio link between the users and the members of the CoMP measurement set, N{meas} .
 Various channel models are explained and discussed in Section 4.1 to model radio links accurately.
 Serving eNB performs joint transmission clustering by using the thresholding technique explained in Section 3.3.2 in a time varying fashion, distinctly for each UE, to adapt to the instantaneous received power fluctuations due to small scale fading.
 Possible multi-point channel estimation errors and system delays lead to inaccurate clustering decisions.
-Impacts of imperfect joint transmission set clustering decisions on energy efficiency and downlink capacity performance metrics are analyzed under various channel conditions using realistic models to simulate the time and frequency dispersive channel characterized both for low and high mobility conditions.
+Impacts of imperfect joint transmission set clustering decisions on energy efficiency and downlink capacity performance metrics are analyzed under various channel conditions using realistic models to simulate the time and frequency dispersive channel characteristics.
+Performance degradation sensitivities of various user locations in the cellular deployment are characterized both for low and high mobility conditions.
 The work explained in this chapter has been presented in the submitted conference paper [51].